 STUDIO/SEMINAR is a combined forum supporting the exploration of theoretical, social, material, technical and contextual research and concerns in new media arts practice.
 Students are introduced to and become familiar with a vocabulary of methodologies.
 Students are expected to drive and determine their own area(s) of interest, and to develop a rigorous artistic research-driven practice in which conceptual intention determines form and media.

+This course supports the exploration of theoretical, social, material, technical and contextual research and concerns in new media arts practice during the third semester of the D + M MFA program.
+Students conceptualize and discuss their studio-based work and their ongoing practice as they begin the thesis process.
 Working artist bibliographies are developed – both projects and texts.
-Student selected readings in critical cultural theory, media art theory, philosophy, semiotics and other areas further support the contextualization and grounding of the innovative practical and conceptual approaches.
-The course is a mix of individual meetings, lectures, group reading discussions and critiques.
+Readings in critical cultural theory, media art theory, philosophy, semiotics and other areas further support the contextualization and grounding of the innovative practical and conceptual approaches of students in the Digital + Media department.
+The course is a mix of individual meetings, an optional lecture and workshop series and group critiques.
+Guest lecturers and visiting critics may also become involved with this class in terms of critical/research aspects.
 Each student will practice articulating their art process and work towards thesis, and will contribute to the dialogue concerning the research and work of their classmates.

 Formal group critiques are required at the midterm and end of the semester.
 A major final critique with visiting critics is held in the context of the final MFA Exhibition.